A version of this article, as it originally appeared in the New Haven Independent on April 1, 2015, can be viewed here.

 While courts can’t require that people live and work in the same neighborhood, a legal ruling could conceivably require that towns not only acknowledge the benefits of such an arrangement, but also provide for the ability to do so through specific regulatory provisions and incentives programs.
 Connecticut State Statute 8-30g, for example, relaxes municipal zoning requirements for the development of affordable housing in towns where less than 10% of the overall housing stock is affordable.

 Documents like the Greater New Haven Community Index 2013 supply metrics, such as housing affordability and income, which can inform the proper balance of development required to achieve regionally proportionate neighborhoods and towns.
-For instance, compliance with these guidelines would require that all new multifamily housing construction, at minimum, have 11% affordable, 27% workforce, and 62% market rate units.
+For instance, these guidelines might recommend that all new multifamily housing construction have 11% affordable, 27% workforce, and 62% market rate units.
 In general, however, new development should be encouraged to address existing deficiencies in neighborhoods, whether they are commercial, civic, or housing-related.

 Coordinating a redevelopment project of this scale would be nearly impossible given today’s arbitrary colonial-era municipal boundaries and lack of County Governments, which were abolished in Connecticut in 1960 – much to the retrospective chagrin of former New Haven Mayor, Richard C. Lee and others.
 Ideally, town lines would be drawn based on geographic, geologic, topographic, and economic factors.